 Our helpline is very well used and is often busy.
 We know this can be frustrating if you are trying to reach us.
 Please leave a message on the voicemail.
 We pick up messages regularly and respond to every message in date order.
 Messages left on the answering machine outside helpline hours will be picked up during the next helpline session.
 We will do our best to get back to you as soon as possible and usually this will be on the next working day.

 You can help us by leaving a really clear message with your name and contact details.
 If you don’t hear from us within a couple of days do call again.
 We may have tried you and not caught you in or we may not have heard your number clearly.

 E-mailing the Helpline

-You can also get a message to our helpline advisers by emailing firstname.lastname@example.org and this is ideal for simple things like booking on a course.
+You can also get a message to our helpline advisers by emailing firstname.lastname@example.org (for Brighton and Hove) or email@example.com for East Sussex.
+This is ideal for simple things like booking on a course.
 We can’t offer detailed advice by email, so for this it is better to ring unless you have difficulty using the telephone.

 Other sources of advice

 Check out our Advice for Parents section for detailed information about lots of topics including education, benefits, health, leisure and social services.
 If you can’t find what you need on this site, a good national organisation to try is Contact a Family.